CyrilleB79/winMag/README.md

 The panel contains the following options:

 * Report view moves: controls what is reported when you move the view with Control+Alt+Arrows commands.
 The three options are:

-    * Off: Nothing is reported
+    * Off: Nothing is reported.
-    * With speech: a speech message indicate the position of the zoomed view on the dimension the view is being moved.
+    * With speech: a speech message indicates the position of the zoomed view on the dimension the view is being moved.
     * With tones: a tone is played and its pitch indicates the position of the zoomed view on the dimension the view is being moved.

   This option only affects full view mode.
 * Report turn on or off:
   If checked, the Magnifier's state is reported when you use Windows++ or Windows+Escape commands to turn it on or off.